Israel Peleg

-Israel Peleg (ישראל פלג; born June 5, 1949) is an Israeli politician, diplomat and businessperson.
+Israel Peleg (ישראל פלג; born June 5, 1949) is an Israeli civil servant, diplomat and businessperson.

 He served as the Director General of the Ministry of the Environment of the State of Israel, Consul General of Israel in Philadelphia (USA) and the Director of the Government Press Office.
-After more than twenty years of service in the government he initiated and founded the Governance of Jaffa, was appointed to the board of directors of leading companies, he was the Chairman and President of H&O Fashion chain of stores.
+After more than twenty years of service in the government he initiated and founded the Governance of Jaffa, was appointed to the board of directors of leading companies, he was the chairman and President of H&O Fashion chain of stores.
 Peleg was the CEO of the company for Location and Restitution of Holocaust Victims' Assets in Israel.
 He is a Member of the Board of Directors of Clalit Health Services.

 Biography

 Israel Peleg was born in Ramat HaSharon.
 He earned his Ph.D. from the Hebrew University in Jerusalem in June 1982.
 He is married to Dr. Anat Peleg a former journalist broadcast on court and justice for 'Kol-Israel' –The Israel National Radio.
 Media Scholar and Director for the study of Media and Law at Bar Ilan University.